Ceramic floor tiles in the kitchen; photo by Jennie Reedy

-After all, the tile will be laid on the floor, the countertops, and even the backsplash.
+After all, it's likely that you'll lay ceramic tile on the floor, the countertops, and even the backsplash.
 However, if people follow these five simple strategies, they wont have any trouble choosing the tile for their kitchen.

 Before any styles or colors can be determined, it is important to think about the construction budget.
 The budget will not only include the purchase of the building material itself, but it will also include the labor, which you can save on by doing as much as possible yourself.

 Finding a reliable contractor or handyman to handle your job is critical at this stage.
-Dont just depend on ads; get local reviews specific to your area from a service like Angie's List.
+Dont just depend on ads; get local reviews specific to your area from a service like Angie's List or Nextdoor Neighbor.

 Also, consider that some tile is more expensive than others; however, if the cost of a specific type of tile is not able to fit into the budget, then similar tile that is less expensive can be chosen.

 For example, there are many types of vinyl that look very similar to the ceramic variety; however, the vinyl will be much cheaper.
 To stretch your budget, consider going with vinyl on the floor and matching ceramic on the counters.

 The next step is determining where the tile will be located.
 It can be placed in different locations in the kitchen depending on your situation.

 The three most common places are the floor, the countertops, and the backsplash.
 If the tile is going to be placed in all three places, it is best to make sure the tiles all match or at least complement one another.

 However, if the tile is just going to be in one location, then it is best that the tile is a neutral color.
 Therefore, the tile will complement every aspect of the kitchen, and this includes complementing the appliances.